-Husker team leading $6M project to study waterways’ changing ecology
+Husker Team Leading $6M Project to Study Waterways’ Changing Ecology

 The second focuses on how elemental mismatch affects food web structure.
 If an organism near the base of the food web eats algae with a higher-than-average amount of nitrogen, for example, it will excrete more nitrogen, with a potential aggregate effect of changing energy flow and nutrient cycling within and among ecosystems.

+“We’re thinking about how we can communicate our findings to a broader audience and tackle an important challenge in dealing with stoichiometric data,” Corman said.
+“This will make it more accessible to the public.”

+Another goal is to boost diversity in STEM across the four EPSCoR states.
+Corman’s team is partnering with the Society of Freshwater Science’s Instars and Emerge Program, a mentoring initiative supporting undergraduate students from underrepresented groups who are interested in freshwater science.
+The researchers will host student training workshops at the society’s annual meeting, equipping participants with data science knowledge and professional development skills.
+The goal is to diversify the STEM student population, and later, the STEM workforce.

 The project is funded through NSF’s EPSCoR Research Infrastructure Improvement Program: Track-2 Focused EPSCoR Collaborations.
-The program’s mission is to build sustainable science, technology, engineering, and mathematics capacity through research and education activities.
+The program’s mission is to build sustainable science, technology, engineering and mathematics capacity through research and education activities.m